denis0001-dev/Toolbox-io-Website/.github/ISSUE_TEMPLATE/website-bug-report.md

 ---
 name: Website bug report
-about: Create a report to help us improve
+about: Bug report for the website
 title: ''
 labels: ''
 assignees: denis0001-dev